A Fourier representation of kernel Stein discrepancy with application to Goodness-of-Fit tests for measures on infinite dimensional Hilbert spaces: Conclusion

-We have formulated kernel Stein discrepancy for measures on infinite dimensional, separable Hilbert spaces.
-A spectral representation was derived in Theorem \ref{thm:Tik_KSD} from which conditions were identified to ensure that KSD can separate measures.
-This addresses both main aims of the paper, to theoretically justify the extension of the KSD methodology to infinite dimensional data and to obtain a more interpretable representation of KSD in which the action of the Stein operator and kernel are distinct.
-The derivations also hold in the finite dimensional case.
-Numerical simulations were performed in Section \ref{sec:numerics} which validate the utility of the KSD approach for infinite dimensional data.
-Future work on this topic would involve applying the spectral representation as a tool to answer questions regarding KSD and analyse algorithms that use KSD.
+Future work on this topic would involve applying the Fourier representation as a tool to answer questions regarding KSD and analyse algorithms that use KSD.
 For example, a central question regarding KSD is when used as a distance between probability measures does it metrise the weak topology \citep{Gorham2017}.
-This would likely translate into a question on the tails of the spectral measure of a kernel both in the finite and infinite dimensional case.
-Another example is the variational inference technique using KSD, called Stein variational gradient descent (SVGD) \citep{Liu2016SVGD}, could have its dynamics analysed using the spectral representation.
+This would likely translate into a question on the tails of the Fourier measure of a kernel both in the finite and infinite dimensional case.
+Another example is the variational inference technique using KSD, called Stein variational gradient descent (SVGD) \citep{Liu2016SVGD}, which could have its dynamics analysed using the Fourier representation.